Creating a Remote Server Configuration

 - For SFTP server, choose the way to authenticate to the server.
 Do one of the following:

-- To access the host through a password, choose Password from the Auth type drop-down list, specify the password, and select the Save password checkbox to have PyCharm remember it.
+- To access the host through a password, choose Password from the Authentication type list, specify the password, and select the Save password checkbox to have PyCharm remember it.

 - To use SSH authentication via a key pair, choose Key pair (OpenSSH or PuTTY).
 To apply this authentication method, you need to have your private key on the client machine and your public key on the remote server you connect to.
 PyCharm supports private keys generated using the OpenSSH utility.

-Specify the path to the file where your private key is stored and type the passphrase (if any) in the corresponding text boxes.
+Specify the path to the file where your private key is stored and type the passphrase (if any) in the corresponding fields.
 To have PyCharm remember the passphrase, select the Save passphrase checkbox.

 - For FTPS server, specify your user name and password and choose the security mechanism to apply.